 environment which has been passed to a macro expander

 (a procedure passed as an argument to

-#for a lexical environment passed to a macro expander.
+#f or a lexical environment passed to a

 There is no direct way to access all of the data internal to a synthetic identifier, those data are used during variable lookup.
 If a synthetic identifier is inserted as quoted data then during macro expansion it will be repeatedly replaced by its parent, until a symbol is obtained.

 Returns the symbol obtained by recursively extracting the parent of id, which must be an identifier.